howeller/gerber-photosearch-module/README.md

 Task Name    | What it Does
 -------------|-----------
 `build` | Runs build.
+`images` | Runs build and copies all images from src/images.
 `sass` | Compiles all SASS into CSS & autoprefixed.